JoClaivaz/Mammals_orthologs_exp/README.md

-	*effect of domain modification on correlation between pairwise species comparisons *effect of domain modification on Tspec factors shift for a given pairwise species comparison *effect of domain architecture length on Tspec values
+	*effect of domain modification on correlation between pairwise species comparisons *effect of domain modification on Tspec factors shift for a given pairwise species comparison *effect of domain architecture length on Tspec values *effect of the position where the modification occured
 Input: output tables from 'Tspec_inference.R' and 'SPECIE_expression_parsed'